-Google support page references "Google Wallet card"Alex Wagner - Deputy Managing Editor, News Desk
+Google support page references "Google Wallet card"Alex Wagner - Editorial Director of News and Content

 Google has been silent about "the next version" of its Wallet service that it recently teased, but it looks like a physical card could be a part of the refresh.
 A new page has been found on the Google Wallet support site that lists devices that are eligible to be used with the "Google Wallet card," which is different than the "Google Wallet Virtual Card" name that Google uses for the card found inside the Google Wallet app on Android phones.
 This new page says that any phone running Android 2.3.3 or higher can download the Google Wallet app and use it with the Google Wallet card.
 It goes on to point out that an NFC-enabled Android device is required to tap and pay with Google Wallet itself.